dvandal/cryptonote-nodejs-pool/README.md

-    "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 5, // Number of transactions yours is indistinguishable from "transferFee": 4000000000, // Fee to pay for each transaction "minPayment": 100000000000, // Miner balance required before sending payment "maxTransactionAmount": 0, // Split transactions by this amount (to prevent "too big transaction" error) "denomination": 10000000000 // Truncate to this precision and store remainder
+    "maxAddresses": 50, // Split up payments if sending to more than this many addresses "mixin": 5, // Number of transactions yours is indistinguishable from "transferFee": 4000000000, // Fee to pay for each transaction "dynamicTransferFee": true, // Enable dynamic transfer fee (fee is multiplied by number of miners) "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner when using dynamic transfer fee "minPayment": 100000000000, // Miner balance required before sending payment "maxTransactionAmount": 0, // Split transactions by this amount (to prevent "too big transaction" error) "denomination": 10000000000 // Truncate to this precision and store remainder